rocherbpb/meta_hydra/index.md

 Install Megan software on your desktop from https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html

 Download the Diamond .daa files to your desktop using Cyberduck or Filezilla

+Pathogens in the dataset are identified from the CZ-ID pathogen list https://czid.org/pathogen_list